MicrosoftDocs/azure-management-docs/articles/azure-arc/container-storage/cloud-ingest-edge-volume-configuration.md

     kubectl apply -f "cloudIngestPVC.yaml"
     ```

-## Attach sub-volume to Edge Volume
+## Attach subvolume to Edge Volume

-To create a sub-volume using extension identity to connect to your storage account container, use the following process:
+To create a subvolume using extension identity to connect to your storage account container, use the following process:

 1. Get the name of your Edge Volume using the following command: